trackabout/login-ad/login-ad.md

 ## <a id="TrackAbo"> </a>TrackAbout Mobile 7

-*   Remove from Lot (aka Blow Down) now sets the asset's location to the specific location where it was removed (aka blown down) instead of simply to in-house.
+*   Remove from Lot (aka Blow Down) now sets the asset's location to the specific location where it was removed (aka blown down) instead of simply to In-House.

 *   Scanning a container for picking no longer prevents it from being scanned again for the same trip.